Throughput-Optimal Scheduling Algorithms for LLM Inference and AI Agents: Fluid Model Proof of Part (b)

-as the total workload in the system at time $t$.
-One interpretation of the total workload is the time needed for the LLM engine to clear off all existing ``fluid tokens'' in the system when the request arrival is turned off.
+as the total workload in the system at time $t$: each prefill request still requires $(m_p+m_d)$ tokens of processing (prefill plus future decode), while each decode request requires $m_d$ tokens.
 It follows from fluid model equations (\ref{eq:f1})-(\ref{eq:f5}) that